 Website Royal Papworth Hospital NHS Foundation Trust

 Royal Papworth Hospital NHS Foundation Trust (RPH) is the UK’s leading heart and lung hospital, treating more than 100,000 patients each year.
-In 2019, the hospital became the first hospital Trust in the country to receive an ‘outstanding’ rating in all five domains assessed by the Care Quality Commission (CQC).

 Royal Papworth Hospital is a member of Cambridge University Health Partners (CUHP), a partnership between one of the world’s leading universities and three NHS Foundation Trusts.
 CUHP delivers world-class excellence in healthcare, research, clinical education and improves the health of people across Cambridgeshire and the wider regions.